CivicActions/bowline/sandbox.md

 ./scripts/run
 ```

-### Using drush and fig
+### Using drush and docker-compose

 Drush won't work as configured with your containers.
 We've created a workaround command for using drush commands inside docker containers called "crush".
 NOTE: this step will need to be repeated each time you start a new bash session
-If you would like to use `drush` and `fig` commands on the newly built containers, source the bash include file:
+If you would like to use `drush` and `docker-compose` commands on the newly built containers, source the bash include file:

 ``` bash
 source scripts/include.bash